theheking/intro-to-r/content/2_datatypes.md

 # Matrixes
-- two-dimensional organisation of a m*n array
+- two-dimensional organisation of an m*n array
 - good for arithmetic operations
 - only a single class of data
-    - why we utilize data frames instead
+    - why do we utilize data frames instead

 To form a simple matrix we use the command as below.
 ```